New Infographics on Solar Thermal Heat for Industry Processes

 - each individual gaphic as image - click to enhance the image

-Further done, please also find
+Further down, please also find

 - the first set of ISES infographics - "Dispelling the Myths - Renewables in the Grid"